Neunkirchen-Seelscheid

-Neunkirchen-Seelscheid (Nüngkirche-Seelscheidt) is a municipality in the Rhein-Sieg district in the southern part of North Rhine-Westphalia, Germany.
+Neunkirchen-Seelscheid (/de/; Nüngkirche-Seelscheidt) is a municipality in the Rhein-Sieg district in the southern part of North Rhine-Westphalia, Germany.
 Beside the two principal places Neunkirchen and Seelscheid there are numerous smaller localities among the municipality.

 Geography

 Neunkirchen-Seelscheid is located 20 km north-east of Bonn and 25 km south-east from Cologne in the southern part of the region of Berg (Bergisches Land).
 The northwest municipality border is formed by the river course of the Naafbach, while the Bröl acts as the southeast border.
 The Wahnbach flows through the municipality.

 Neighbour municipalities

 Neighbouring cities are Siegburg, Hennef, Overath and Lohmar.

 Neighbouring municipalities are Much and Ruppichteroth.